Learning Nash Equilibria in Zero-Sum Stochastic Games via Entropy-Regularized Policy Approximation: Introduction

 \section{Introduction}

-Both biological and artificial intelligent agents tend to follow goal-directed behaviors in order to survive and achieve desired outcomes.
-Learning to choose actions that maximize rewards is the foundation behind reinforcement learning (RL)~\cite{reinforcement-biological}.
-While the success of RL has been demonstrated in many single agent domains~\cite{Deep-RL:2013,DDPG:2015}, more work is needed to extend the same results to multi-agent scenarios.
-The difficultly of extending single-agent RL methods to multi-agent scenarios stems from the fact that the interactions between the agents make learning difficult, since changes in the policy of one agent will affect that of the others, and vice versa~\cite{MARL-learner-interactions:Matignon}.
+Stochastic Games (SG)~\cite{owen:Game-Theory} is a widely adopted framework to extend reinforcement learning~\cite{Intro-ML:1998} to multiple-agent scenarios.
+The resulting multi-agent reinforcement learning (MARL) framework assumes a group of autonomous agents that choose actions independently and interact with each other to reach an equilibrium~\cite{MARL-survey:Busoniu}.
+When all agents are rational, the most natural solution concept is the one of a Nash Equilibrium (NE)~\cite{Nash:1951}.
+The difficulty of extending single-agent RL methods to learn the NE stems from the fact that the interactions among agents result in a non-stationary environment and thus make learning computationally expensive and difficult to stabilize~\cite{MARL-learner-interactions:Matignon}.

-One widely adopted framework to address multi-agent systems is via Stochastic Games (SG).
-The resulting multi-agent reinforcement learning (MARL) framework assumes a group of autonomous agents that share a common environment in which the agents choose actions independently and interact with each other~\cite{MARL-survey:Busoniu} to reach an equilibrium.
-When all agents are rational, and under the assumption of common knowledge, the most natural solution concept is the one of a Nash Equilibrium (NE)~\cite{neuro-dynamic-programming,cMDP:2012,owen:Game-Theory}.
+Several approaches have been proposed to learn policies in multi-agent scenarios.
+One set of algorithms learn directly a NE using computationally demanding operators, such as Minimax-Q~\cite{MiniMax-Q:1994} and Nash-Q~\cite{Nash-Q:2003}.
+Agents adopting these algorithms follow more rational policies but in doing so, they tend to take more time to learn these policies.
+For example, Minimax-Q needs to solve a linear program to compute the Nash equilibrium at each Q-function update.
+Even with the help of neural networks, the number of linear programs solved during the learning process still grows with the cardinality of the state and action spaces, which makes Minimax-Q infeasible for large games.

-The blanket assumptions of perfect rationality makes computing NE challenging for many scenarios, especially those involving more than a handful of alternative strategies.
-There is a need for algorithms that generate rational, yet computationally efficient policies that can be used in a wide variety of multi-agent situations.
-Several approaches have been proposed to find alternative ways to compute policies in multi-agent scenarios.
-One popular approach is to simplify the learning problem~\cite{LOLA:Foerster,MADDPG:2017,Cooperative-MAL:panait,Policy-Hill-Climb:Bowling} and thus allow the agents to compute ``fast'' but less rational policies.
-Such algorithms are unlikely to converge to a rational (Nash) equilibrium, however.
-Other algorithms learn directly a NE using computationally demanding operators~\cite{MiniMax-Q:1994,Nash-Q:2003,friends-or-foe:littman, RL-teamgame}, such as Minimax-Q~\cite{MiniMax-Q:1994} and Nash-Q~\cite{Nash-Q:2003}.
-Under certain conditions, agents using these algorithms are more logical/rational (in the sense that they try to compute NE) but in doing so, they tend to take more time to compute the corresponding policies.
+Other popular approaches that extend single-agent RL methods~\cite{neuro-dynamic-programming} to multi-agent scenarios include: simplifying the interactions~\cite{LOLA:Foerster,Policy-Hill-Climb:Bowling,friends-or-foe:littman}, or introducing extra mechanisms in the game~\cite{MADDPG:2017,M3DDPG,foerster2017counterfactual}.
+Such algorithms allow the agents to compute ``fast'' but less rational policies, but are unlikely to converge to a rational equilibrium, in general.